 Purpose-built in 1934, the swing bridge was designed by the manager at the factory.
 It was built for the workers at the plant so they didn’t have to row or swim across Dora Creek to get to work.
 If you lived on the south side of the bank, you could row, swim or go the long way around to go to work at the factory.
 Unfortunately, the rowboats often went missing, so the factory decided to fund the bridge and solve all these issues.

 If you’re looking for a signpost with ‘swing bridge this way’ written on it, then you might be wandering the streets for hours.
 It’s a little tricky to find at first, but if you follow these directions you’ll be fine.
 Off Freemans Drive is Victory Street, and this is the best place to park.
 It looks like a normal street with a cul-de-sac at the end.
 After doing a few loops, we realised that at the far side of the cul-de-sac is a concrete pathway which is the entry.
-Simply park in the street and walk up the path.
+Park in the street and walk up the path.

 Sandy Creek Walk

 The trail is signposted, so when you visit, report back and tell us how it was.
-I found this really valuable guide to the trail.

 Make the most of your outing